DIVYAN5H/DIVYAN5H/README.md

 - 🌱 Polishing skills
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2022 Goals: Buid a strong portfolio
+- 🥅 2022 Goals: Build a strong portfolio
 - ⚡ Fun fact: I love to watch anime

 <br />